spacemeshos/product/smapp_wallets_flows.md

 In the flows below, user has setup more than one wallet in previous app sessions.

-## New App Session (more than one wallet)
+## Flow 9.
+New App Session (more than one wallet)

-> User goal: access one of his previously created wallets and optionally start local node and smeshing.
+> User goal: Access one of his previously created wallets and optionally start local node and smeshing.

-This flow happens when more than 1 wallet was used in the App in a previous session.
+This flow happens when more than one wallet was used in the App in a previous session.

 1. App displays the `open wallet` screen.
 It lists all available wallets.
 1. User selects a wallet from the screen.